top of page

 After the Arab conquest of Jerusalem in 638, the new Muslim rulers refurbished the citadel.
 This mighty structure withstood the Crusaders' assault in 1099 and surrendered only when its defenders were guaranteed safe passage out of the city.

-The Crusaders captured Jerusalem in 1099 and used the citadel as a fortress.
 During this period, thousands of pilgrims undertook the pilgrimage to Jerusalem through the port at Jaffa.
 To protect pilgrims from the menace of highway robbers, the Crusaders built a tower surrounded by a moat atop the citadel and posted lookouts to guard the road to Jaffa.
-The citadel also protected the newly erected palace of the Crusader kings of Jerusalem, located immediately south of the citadel.
+The citadel also protected the newly erected palace of the Crusader kings of Jerusalem, located immediately south of the fortress.

 In 1310, the citadel was rebuilt by Mamluk sultan Al-Nasir Muhammad ibn Qalawun, who gave it much of its present shape.

-The Ottoman sultan Suleiman the Magnificent expanded the citadel between 1537 and 1541, whose architects designed a large entrance behind which stood a cannon emplacement.
 For 400 years, the citadel served as a garrison for Turkish troops.
 The Ottomans also installed a mosque near the southwest corner of the citadel, erecting a minaret between 1635 and 1655.
 In the 19th century, the conspicuous minaret still stands today and became commonly called the "Tower of David."
 During World War I, British forces under General Edmund Allenby captured Jerusalem.
-General Allenby formally proclaimed the event, standing on a platform at the outer eastern gate of the citadel.
+General Allenby formally proclaimed the event, standing on a platform at the outer eastern gate of the fortress.

 During this period, the Tower of David served as a military headquarters.
 Additionally, the High Commissioner established the Pro-Jerusalem Society to protect the city's cultural heritage.
 This organization cleaned and renovated the citadel and reopened it to the public as a venue for concerts, benefit events, and exhibitions by local artists.
 In the 1930s, a museum of Palestinian folklore was opened in the citadel, displaying traditional crafts and clothing.